 It can be a handful.
 Since you’re already short on time, these leads tend to end up being wasted opportunities.

-Even a very basic CRM for freelancers will help you get a grip on this.
+Even a very basic CRM will help you get a grip on this.
 You can add leads from your website if you have one or import from a CSV.
 Then, add information about each lead, sort them into categories with custom tags, and schedule calls and emails.

 If you’re working together with other freelancers or companies, you have even more people to deal with.
 You constantly have to break your focus to remind a junior freelancer about the deadline or answer to an invoice you receive.